-Some of the projects were installed through the "streetscape" process (Washington and Woodford) to improve roadway design, including parking, landscaping, and other treatments.
+Some of the projects were installed through the "streetscape" process to improve roadway design, including parking, landscaping, and other treatments.
+Examples include Woodford Street, Washington Avenue and Allen Avenue Extension.

 A total of six projects include the installation of speed tables.
-These are often constructed with a raised crosswalk (such as Capisic Street (right).
+These are often constructed with a raised crosswalk (such as on Capisic Street (right).

-Seven projects included placement of stops signs.
-One traffic signal was installed at Vannah and Baxter.
-Anther four-way flashing signal was installed at Deering and Coyle and later removed.
+Most projects included placement of stops signs.
+One traffic signal was installed at Vannah and Baxter as part of a comprehensive traffic study.
+A four-way beacon was installed at Deering and Coyle and later removed.

-As you can see on the map on the next page, most of the projects are located between principal arterial avenues, such as between Congress and Brighton Avenues, and between Brighton and Forest Avenues.
+From the map on the next page, most of the projects are located between principal arterial avenues, such as between Congress and Brighton Avenues, and between Brighton and avoid peak hour congestion, they travel on local streets to reach nearby arterials.